 Here there is a danger of falling into the conventional approach to medicine: the clinical diagnosis indicates a treatment.

-No! it means, of all the flu remedies listed here, which one matches my patient?
-“Well, let’s see, my patient is dull, dizzy, droopy, chilly, thirstless, indifferent to offers of help/just doesn’t care…it looks like Gelsemium to me, and that’s in bold here, so, I’m going to try Gelsemium first.”
-Otherwise, we could be picking Sepia for the same case if we didn’t have some framework, some frame of reference to go by, isn’t that right?
+No! it means, of all the flu remedies listed here, which one matches your case the best?
+“Well, let’s see, my patient is dull, dizzy, droopy, chilly, indifferent to offers of help/just wants to sleep… it looks like Gelsemium, and that’s in bold here, so, I’m going to go with Gelsemium.”
+Otherwise, we could be picking Sepia for the same symptoms if we didn’t have some framework to go by, isn’t that right?
 It’s very important to know that Sepia, for instance, is not a flu remedy.

 Unless one is a homeopath of the stature of Robin Murphy, whose grip on remedies, I am sure, is excellent, there is a very serious danger of abandoning the concept of homeopathy (individuality, similitude).

 No, then you’re over-simplifying this issue.
 Again, no one would ever write an acute prescribing book if this were an illegitimate way of practicing; namely, considering the diagnosis in choice of remedy, or letting that be your jumping-off point.
 You know, Edward, geez!
-The one thing doctors are good at–making a diagnosis–and you’re saying it doesn’t matter!
+The one thing doctors sort of know how to do—make a diagnosis—and you’re saying it doesn’t matter?
 Hey, we have to let them do something!

 The concept of individuality of the patient is also often abandoned when practitioners prescribe for a given miasm they perceive in the patient: the prescription is made for the individual disease that is found in the patient and not the individual patient.